lucarebuffi/ShadowOui-LR/README.txt

 ShadowOui - LR
 ======

-Widget Developed by Luca Rebuffi for personal use.
+Oasys/ShadowOui User Defined widgets developed by Luca Rebuffi for personal use.